w3f/Grants-Program/applications/sublua.md

 ### Team's Experience

-Our team has strong experience in Polkadot/Substrate development, Lua programming, game development, and blockchain SDK creation.
+Our team has strong experience in Polkadot/Substrate development, Lua programming, and blockchain integration.
 Abhiraj Mengade is a Polkadot Blockchain Academy graduate with distinction and a Teaching Assistant for PBA-X 2025.
 He has won multiple Polkadot hackathons, including Bangkok and Paris, and has experience in Lua programming and scripting logic relevant to game development.
 Haoyang Li, also a graduate of the Polkadot Blockchain Academy, has a background in Linux kernel security and cryptography research.
 He won the Vara Hackathon as a solo developer and has worked on frontend integration for Polkadot SDKs.
 He led a frontend integration workshop at the Polkadot AssetHub Hackathon and is focused on building developer-friendly frontend tooling to improve accessibility to Polkadot’s infrastructure.

 ## Development Status